DeloitteDigitalUK/jira-agile-metrics/README.md

 are interested in.
 See the JIRA documentation for more details (or construct a search using the JIRA UI and then have JIRA show you the corresponding JQL).

-### Creating a configuration file
+### Creating a configuration file - JIRA

-Here is an example configuration file for a basic example using the workflow
+Here is an example JIRA configuration file for a basic example using the workflow
 above:

     # How to connect to JIRA.
 Can also include `Username` and `Password`